Katharine Woolley: Early life

 Katharine Menke was born in Birmingham, England in June 1888 to German parents.
 Her father was Carl Menke, a Consul for Germany.
 She studied Modern History at Somerville College in Oxford, but did not complete her education there due to health problems.

 First husband: Bertram Keeling

 On 3 March 1919, she married Lieutenant Colonel Bertram Keeling, the Director-General of the Survey of Egypt and the President of the Cotton Research Board but he committed suicide by gunshot at the foot of the Great Pyramid of Giza on 20 September 1919.
 The reason for his sudden suicide is unknown.
 Some have suggested that it was during a temporary fit of insanity due to the discovery that Katharine may have had Androgen insensitivity syndrome and would be unable to have children.
 Reports mention that after Katharine fell ill one day, the doctor met with Colonel Keeling for 20 minutes, and after this point he committed suicide in the Giza desert.
-With androgen insensitivity syndrome, patients do not have uteruses or menstruate, and if untreated may find sexual intercourse quite painful.
+Patients with complete androgen insensitivity syndrome do not have uteruses or menstruate and are thus not able to conceive a child.